mdsaifalam96/Android_project_6th_sem/README.md

 The application will be installed on your device, and you can launch it to start exploring and learning from the available courses.

 # Requirements
-Android Studio (version X.X.X)
+Android Studio
-Android SDK (version X.X)
+Android SDK
-Java Development Kit (JDK X.X.X)
+Java Development Kit
-Android device or emulator running Android X.X (minimum SDK version X.X) Technologies Used
+Android device or emulator running Android Technologies Used
 Java: The primary programming language for developing the Android application.
 Android SDK: The software development kit provided by Google for creating Android applications.